Questions? Our community can help!

-Splash Mountain combines steep chutes and animatronics with at least one special effect for each of the senses.
-The ride covers over half a mile, splashing through swamps, caves, and backwoods bayous before climaxing in a five-story plunge and Br’er Rabbit’s triumphant return home.
-More than 100 audioanimatronic characters, including Br’er Rabbit (aka Br'er Hare), Br’er Bear, and Br’er Fox, regale riders with songs, including “Zip-a-Dee-Doo-Dah.”
+Splash Mountain tells the story of Br’er Rabbit, who goes off in search of adventure and finds it . . . along with a hungry fox and bear.
+Steep slides and animatronics alternate with at least one special effect for each of the senses.
+The ride covers more than half a mile, splashing through swamps, caves, and bayous before climaxing in a five-story plunge and Br’er Rabbit’s triumphant return home.
+More than 100 animatronic characters, including Br’er Rabbit, Br’er Bear, and Br’er Fox, regale riders with songs, including “Zip-a-Dee-Doo-Dah.”

 The scariest part of this adventure ride is the steep chute you see when standing in line, but the drop looks worse than it is.
 Despite reassurances, however, many children wig out when they see it.
 A mom from Grand Rapids, Michigan, recalls her kids’ rather unique reaction: